 For both safety and comfort, our preferred option is to bring a travel car seat on the plane.
-Little babies who are used to riding in their car seats will love the comfortable familiarity.
+Little babies who are used to riding in their car seats will love the comfortable familiarity – there are some lightweight infant car seats that will make travel even easier.
 Rear-facing car seats (which are recommended until at least age 2, but ideally longer) are perfectly reclined for kids to sleep.
 Car seats are also the safest option for kids up to 40 pounds.
 Check out these travel car seats for 1 year olds and travel car seats for 2 year olds to find one that’s easy to lug through the airport and use on the plane.

 The biggest downside of flying with an infant in a car seat is how to deal with nursing.
 You’ll need to buckle your child for take-off and landing, as those are the most dangerous times during the flight.
 Once your child is a little older, she might need more time (when the seatbelt sign is off) to crawl around her car seat, stand a bounce on your lap or go for walks on the plane.